Best Massage Gun For Sciatica Nerve Pain – Our Recommendations

 Other Aspects to Take Into Account

-4 to 5 speeds is enough.
-Don’t be fooled by devices that promise 20 to 30 speeds; they’re mostly just complicated but have no real value. - Noise
+In our opinion, 4 to 5 speeds is enough.
+Don’t be fooled by devices that promise 20 to 30 speeds; they’re mostly just complicated but have no real value.

-We reward any device that tries something other than the generic T-shape to improve ergonomics. - Weight
+In our testing, we reward any device that tries something other than the generic T-shape to improve ergonomics.

 Some devices offer the best bang for your buck.